USC vs. Oregon State NCAA Football Odds, Plays and Insights | September 25, 2021

 - This season, the Trojans have one against the spread win in two games as a favorite of 11 points or more.

-- USC's games this year have hit the over one time in three opportunities (33.3%).
+- USC's games this year have hit the over on one of three set point totals (33.3%).

 - USC is 2-1 against the spread and 2-1 overall in games when it puts up more than 19.0 points.

-- USC is 2-1 against the spread and 2-1 overall when the team piles up more than 349.0 yards.
+- When USC picks up more than 349.0 yards, the team is 2-1 against the spread and 2-1 overall.

-- This year, the Trojans have turned the ball over five times, while the Beavers have forced five.
+- The Trojans have five turnovers this season, equal to the number of takeaways for the Beavers.

 - Find the latest spread and moneyline odds for USC at SISportsbook.